mpolyak/nodetx/README.md

 #####Bitcoin P2P Transactions Monitor

-It will log transaction and output addresses with BTC amounts to **STDOUT**.
+NodeTx will log transactions and output addresses with BTC amounts to **STDOUT**.

 Version
 -------